lleevveell66/MODPIT/README.md

 Basically, we are taking out and re-mounting the following:
 * Interface Board (Includes USB port and 1/4" sustain pedal jack)
-* Controller Board This converts the controller movement into MIDI and sends to the Interface Board.
+* Controller Board (This converts the controller movement into MIDI and sends to the Interface Board)
 * Pitch Bend Wheel
 * Modulation Wheel
 * All screws used to hold the above down will be re-used, if you are printing my box design.

 That's it.
 The shell and all keys and circuits and cables and pads and screws are not used for this and could possibly be used for other projects.
-Will will need to remove a couple groups of the plastic keys and some of the underlying circuit board in order to get the rainbow cable which connects the Controller Board to the Interface Board freed up.
+We will need to remove a couple groups of the plastic keys and some of the underlying circuit board in order to get the rainbow cable which connects the Controller Board to the Interface Board freed up.

 <h1 align="center">
   <img src="images/TinkerCAD.PNG" alt="TinkerCad Snap" width="60%" align="middle">